-Figure 7.
+Figure 6.
 UV index generated from the GUV-511 radiometer in real time.

 The log was filled out and collectors were cleaned on a daily basis.
-Once a week level checks were performed to confirm that the instrumentation was within +/- 0.2 degrees.
-The weekly log was sent out each Monday, and an SUV-100 Absolute Scan was performed on April 9th and April 23rd without issues.
+Level checks were performed once a week to confirm that the instrumentation was within +/- 0.2 degrees.
+The weekly log was sent out each Monday, and SUV-100 Absolute Scans were performed on April 12th and April 24th without issues.
+The connector on the TUVR is broken, and the instrument has been intermittently reporting since November 5th, 2024.
+Additionally, on April 28th the UV index graphs have stopped displaying data and the PIs have been contacted to solve this issue.
+Spoilers for May - the data is displaying correctly again as of May 1st!

 For more information, visit: https://esrl.noaa.gov/gmd/grad/antuv/.